GannaChernyshova/labspace-dhi-node/.labspace/03-image-scanning.md

 docker scout cves $$orgname$$/demo-node-doi:v1
 ```

-After a moment, you will see details about each of the vulnerabilities discovered in the image with the similar summary.
+After a moment, you will see details about each of the vulnerabilities discovered in the image with a similar summary.

 ```plaintext no-copy-button
 34 vulnerabilities found in 17 packages